conda-forge/orange3-text-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Orange3 addon for analysing textual data.
+Summary: Orange3 add-on for analyzing textual data.

 Orange add-on for text mining.
 It provides access to publicly available data, like NY Times, Twitter and PubMed.
-Further, it provides tools for preprocessing, constructing vector spaces (like bag-of-words and topic modeling) and visualizations like word cloud end geo map.
+Further, it provides tools for preprocessing, constructing vector spaces (like bag-of-words and topic modeling) and visualizations like word cloud and geo map.
 All features can be combined with powerful data mining techniques from the Orange data mining framework.